pykong/iu-thesis/README.md

 ## Cover Page Hack

-The title page section has been overwritten in the Eisvogel template with a pandoc template partial, in order to provide a custom cover that can still expand pandoc's variables.
-See issue on the Eisvogel GitHub for further details:
+The title page section has been overwritten in the Eisvogel template with a pandoc template partial to provide a custom cover that can still expand pandoc's variables.
+See the issue on the Eisvogel GitHub for further details:

 <https://github.com/Wandmalfarbe/pandoc-latex-template/issues/260>

 ## Diagrams

-Currently PlantUML diagrams are exported to SVG via a custom make target and afterwards included as a figure.
+PlantUML diagrams are exported to SVG via a custom make target and afterward included as a figure.
 In the future [pandoc-plot](https://github.com/LaurentRDC/pandoc-plot) might be used for that purpose.
-The diagram code might be even imported via pandoc-include into the code block.
+The diagram code might even be imported via pandoc-include into the code block.

 ## Dependencies